kgajewska/LinearModels/MIMUW_2015/Project1/readme.md

 The goal of this project is to quantify sources of genetic variation among cancer types.
 Find genetic signatures -> sets of genes that differ among cancer types.

-In phase 1: find genes that differ between cancer types significantly.
+In phase 1: find genes that differ between cancer types significantly (i.e. for which genes expression differ for different cohorts of cancer).

 In phase 2: note that gene expression profiles are correlated.
 Take this correlation into account and find ‘small’ number of genes that different between cancers.